-We’re upgrading the iconic Barmouth Viaduct
+We have completed upgrading the iconic Barmouth Viaduct.

-At over 150 years old, the viaduct is in poor condition.
+At over 150 years old, the viaduct was in poor condition.
 Many of the timber elements of the viaduct have decayed significantly over time and a large proportion of the metallic elements have corroded.

 Our programme will see us completely restoring the viaduct in a way that doesn’t threaten its industrial heritage and its Grade II* listed status.
 This means that we will replace its components on a ‘like-for like’ basis so that it retains its magnificent appearance.
 We will be carrying out additional work during our £30m restoration to the iconic landmark, including replacing all the timber main beams.